 Make sure you confirm with the brand how much control they actually have, whether or not they are going to determine the general topic of the video, the amount of time within the video dedicated to the product or whether they simply want to make sure that you aren’t doing anything in the video that would be considered bad (like making racists comments, or flushing the products down the toilet or something).

-Extra Promotional Activities
+4. Extra Promotional Activities

-While this post is about youtube videos, you’ll often find that brands won’t want just a youtube video, they’ll want some other promotional activities surrounding that video.
-Make sure you clarify exactly what those are, for example are you required to promote the video on other social media platforms?
+While this post is about YouTube videos, you’ll often find that brands won’t want just a YouTube video, they’ll want some other promotional activities surrounding that video.
+Make sure you clarify exactly what those are.
+For example, are you required to promote the video on other social media platforms?
 How many times?
 Are you required to post pictures of the product to social media, or talk about those products on social media?
 Does the brand have some kind of control over the content of those posts?

 You could also find that this ties in with other points like the brand ban where you aren’t allowed to promote a similar product from another brand on your social media for x amount of time after your video has gone live.

-If you’re being paid to make an ad for a company, chances are they aren’t going to want other adverts playing on that video which means a lot of them will ask for monetisation to be turned off.
+If you’re being paid to make an ad for a company, chances are they aren’t going to want other adverts playing on that video which means a lot of them will ask for monetization to be turned off.

 At the end of the day the amount of ads or sponsored content you take part in can affect your audience and how much they trust your recommendations.
 If you’re taking an ad opportunity and you’re not going to be making more than what you would probably make with youtubes ad revenue it might not be worth it.